 This post may contain affiliate links.
 Please read our disclosure policy.

 Pasta dishes like this, that are at once simple and extraordinary, call for high-quality ingredients and careful attention to easy, but precise cooking techniques.
-Cook mindfully, splurge on the best ingredients you can afford, and you’ll be rewarded for your efforts and expense with a restaurant quality dish every time.
+Cook mindfully, splurge on the best ingredients you can afford, and you’ll be rewarded for your efforts and expense with a restaurant-quality dish.

-• Shrimp: Ideally medium shrimp for the best flavor, but large shrimp work well too.
+- Shrimp: I prefer medium shrimp for the best flavor-to-bite ratio, but large shrimp work well too.
+Look for fresh or quality frozen, and avoid pre-cooked.

 Tried-and-True Carbonara Method